Updated: The recommendations memo was revised and updated below.

 To truly unlock our economic potential in a fiscally responsible way, tackle climate change and promote racial equity—the three goals of our recommendations—we need a new playbook.
 We must reform and better utilize the vast quantities of direct spending, tax credits, loan programs, formula funds, and financing that already exist.
 And only through a holistic approach that connects transportation, housing, and infrastructure policy can we provide Americans with freedom of transportation choice, access to affordable housing, and healthy, resilient communities.

 Our recommendations to the transition team are best summed up with two simple messages.
 One, do not overlook how housing, land use, and transportation are interrelated in determining household costs, access to opportunity, wealth accumulation, and how much emissions we produce.
-And secondly, climate change and equity must be addressed together—the best strategies to improve the built environment to address one challenge also address the other.
+And second, climate change and equity must be addressed together—the best strategies to improve the built environment to address one challenge also address the other.

 Smart growth is the affordable, equitable, and sustainable path to recovery and prosperity.
 Now is the time for change enabling us to build back better, and we are glad for the opportunity to provide these recommendations to the incoming presidential administration.